yavuzsel/aerogear-android/src/org/aerogear/android/authentication/API.md

 ## Pass the auth module to a pipe

-After running a successful login, you can start using the _AGAuthenticationModule_ object on a _Pipe_ object to access protected endpoints:
+After running a successful login, you can start using the _RestAuthenticationmodule_ object on a _Pipe_ object to access protected endpoints:

     ...
     id<Pipe> tasks = [pipeline add:@"tasks" baseURL:serverURL authModule:myMod];